CHBToken/chbtokenV5.x/README.md

-CHBToken 5.0.0.0 & CHBTokenDoc
+CHBToken 5.0.0.0 & CHBTPaygate
 ===========================

 *  CHBToken is a PoS-based cryptocurrency.
 *  CHBToken is a secure document upload system with document storage and high security encryption.
-*  CHBToken provides an option to cryptographically sign and store encrypted documents on the CHBToken Blockchain utilizing a 1MB encryption key and verification hash.
+*  CHBToken with CHBTPaygate provides an option to cryptographically sign and store encrypted documents on the CHBToken Blockchain utilizing a 1MB encryption key and verification hash.
-*  CHBToken offers an option for companies to run CHBTokenDoc internally while still allowing the public CHBToken to remain decentrally linked.
+*  CHBToken offers an option for companies to run CHBTPaygate internally while still allowing the public CHBToken to remain decentrally linked.
 *  CHBToken allows file upload of up to 1000MB per file.

 This Github contains only the source code for CHBToken.
-It does not contain the source code for CHBTokenDoc.
+It does not contain the source code for CHBTPaygate.
-For CHBTokenDoc please refer to the section below specifically for companies.
+For CHBTPaygate please refer to the section below specifically for companies.

 CHBToken Overview
 ===========================